William Montagu, 5th Duke of Manchester: Family

 The Duchess Susan caused a social scandal by eloping with one of her footmen.
 According to The Complete Peerage, "it is mentioned in the Memoirs of a Highland Lady, under date 1812, that 'the Duchess had left home years before with one of her footmen.'
 Lady Jerningham wrote, 6 September 1813: 'the Duchess of Manchester is finally parted from her husband, her conduct becoming most notoriously bad'".
-Having become a social outcast, Susan died at Eaton, Edinburgh, in August 1828, at age 54.
+Having become a social outcast, Susan died at Eaton, Edinburgh, in August 1828, at age 54, she was buried at Kimbolton.

 Manchester survived his wife by fifteen years and died in Rome, Italy, in March 1843, at age 71.
 He was succeeded in the dukedom by his son, George.